jiangfengming/url-router/README.md

 ```

 ### router.find(path, method = 'ALL')
-Gives the path and method, returns a matched route.
+Return the route which matchs the path and method, or null if no route matched.

 #### Returns
-Matched route object, or `null` if no route matches.

 ```js
 {
   path,